petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/adding-pages-to-claritys-site.md

 1. For name, enter `FAQ` and click *Add*.

-   This creates a blank content page and directs you to Liferay’s page editor UI.
+   This creates a blank content page and directs you to Liferay's page editor UI.
 Here you can access all page building tools and configuration options.

    <!--TASK: Assess whether users should add the FAQ to the Resources navigation menu here instead of later.-->